David-Grim/CSE183-project/README.md

   **->** {https://20210604t160017-dot-proverbial-will-315715.uk.r.appspot.com/} **<-**

     NOTE: The website is not fully functional.
 So far all we were able to get done is the initial hosting steps.
-Due to time constraints and the overall challenge associated with hosting the website on google we were unable to get the hosted site to a fully functional state.
+Due to time constraints and the overall challenge associated with hosting the website on Google we were unable to get the hosted site to a fully functional state.
     Given these challenges we didn't want to affect the overall experience our website gives.
 The contents of the github repo are fully functional and operate as intended.